Things Your Dog Shouldn't Eat

 Always Check

 If you are thinking of feeding your dog anything other than regular dog food, check to see if it is safe for your pet to ingest first.
-It only takes seconds to check online to see how safe any type of food is before feeding it to your dog.
-If you are worried about anything your dog has already eaten, contact the vet and seek their advice immediately.
+It only takes seconds to check online to see how safe food is before feeding it to your dog.
+If you are worried about anything your dog has eaten, contact the vet and seek their advice immediately.
 It is always better to be safe than sorry when it comes to protecting the health of your favorite canine friend.

 Any questions or concerns?
 Leave me a comment in the forums.
 Thanks!